ellemrsgn27/BadmintonTournamentSystem/README.md

 - A single list of `Participant` objects can hold `Player` and `Team` instances.
 - Methods like `getDisplayName()` or `updateLabel()` automatically call the correct overridden version depending on the object type.

-## 🧠 OOP Concepts Applied
-### 🔒 Encapsulation
-Class fields such as `name` in Player, `teamName/player1/player2` in Team, and `participants` in Tournament are private.
-Access is controlled through getters and setters, ensuring data safety and validity.
-### 🎭 Abstraction
-Abstract classes like Participant and Tournament hide complex logic.
-Only essential methods are exposed, such as:
-- `getDisplayName()` in Participant
-- `createParticipantFromInput()` in Tournament
-The system can work with different types of participants without needing to know their internal details.
-### 🧬 Inheritance
-Player and Team inherit from Participant.
-SinglesTournament and DoublesTournament inherit from Tournament.
-Shared behaviors are reused while subclass-specific features remain customizable.
-### 🔁 Polymorphism
-A single list of `Participant` objects can hold Player and Team instances.
-Methods like `getDisplayName()` or `updateLabel()` automatically call the correct overridden version depending on the object type.

 ## ▶️ How to Run the Program
 ### 1️⃣ Save the Code
 Save your Java file as: